-Forty-six Holstein calves (25 males, 21 females) were obtained from a single source, deprived of colostrum, identified by unique individual numbers and transported (two shipments) to the research facility.
-Prior to arrival, the calves were randomly assigned (blocked by shipment) to be vaccinated intranasally (IN) with N3 or with a placebo vaccine (control group).
+Forty-six Holstein calves (25 males, 21 females) were obtained from a single source, were deprived of colostrum, were identified by unique individual numbers and were transported (two shipments) to the research facility.
+Prior to arrival, the calves were randomly assigned (blocked by shipment) to be vaccinated intranasally (IN) with N3PMH or with a placebo vaccine (control group).
 Calves were housed in individual hutches segregated by treatment group, and the groups were physically separated by at least 15 feet.
 Each calf was bottle-fed (until able to be fed with a bucket) at least 2 quarts of milk replacer twice daily and had access ad libitum to fresh water and a calf starter diet.
 Calves were allowed 2 or 3 days to acclimate.
 Health care was managed by the attending veterinarians.
 All calves were tested (Antigen-capture Enzyme-Linked Immunosorbent Assay) for persistent infection (PI) with Bovine Viral Diarrhea Virus (BVDV).
 One calf was euthanized prior to vaccination at the discretion of research personnel.
 Forty-five calves were available for vaccination.

 All calves were 3 to 5 days old and had serum neutralizing (SN) antibody titers to IBR < 1:2 when vaccinated (Day 0).
-Nasalgen 3 was prepared so that the dose administered contained the minimum protective dose (MPD) of IBR virus and contained BRSV virus and Pl3 virus at or above titers licensed for release.
-The placebo vaccine contained the same antigens as N3 but without IBR virus.
+N3PMH was prepared so that the dose administered contained the minimum protective dose (MPD) of IBR virus and contained BRSV virus, $PI_3$ virus, MH and PM at or above titers licensed for release.
+The placebo vaccine contained the same antigens as N3PMH but without IBR virus.
 One mL of placebo vaccine was administered into each nostril of 22 calves (12 male, 10 female).
-Then, one mL of N3 was administered into each nostril of 23 calves (12 male, 11 female).
+Then, 1 mL of N3PMH was administered into each nostril of 23 calves (12 male, 11 female).
 After vaccination, all calves remained in their respective hutches.
-For 2 weeks following vaccination, care and feeding of the calves in the control group was provided prior to the calves vaccinated with N3 to prevent cross-exposure.
+For 2 weeks following vaccination, care and feeding of the calves in the control group was provided before that for calves vaccinated with N3PMH to prevent cross-exposure.

-During the post-vaccination period, no adverse events related to the vaccines were observed.
+During the post-vaccination period, no adverse reactions associated with vaccination were observed.
 Four calves (two from each treatment group) were euthanized or died for reasons unrelated to vaccination.
-One calf was BVD-PI positive (testing results were available 1 day post vaccination/allocation), two because of unresponsive septic arthritis, and one idiopathic death.
-A few additional calves had transient abnormalities - one calf each had diarrhea, cough, weakness and fever, stiff limbs, depression and blood cells in urine, and three calves had lameness - all of which resolved following prescribed treatment.
-Forty-one calves (21 N3 [11 male, 10 female]; 20 controls [11 male, 9 female]) were available for challenge 195 days after vaccination.
+One was PI positive (testing results were available 1 day post-vaccination/allocation), two because of unresponsive septic arthritis, and one idiopathic death.
+A few additional calves had transient abnormalities - one calf had diarrhea, cough, weakness, fever, stiff limbs, depression and blood cells in urine, and three calves had lameness - all of which resolved following prescribed treatment.
+Forty-one, calves (21 N3PMH [11 male, 10 female]; 20 controls [11 male, nine female]) were available for challenge 195 days after vaccination.

 When calves were approximately 7 weeks of age, they were moved to a building where they were randomized to one of nine holding pens so that each holding pen contained calves (four or five) from one shipment and a similar number of calves (at least one) from each treatment group.
-Five days prior to challenge, the calves were moved to another building, were commingled, and randomly assigned to one of 10 pens so that each pen contained calves (four or five) from one shipment, and a similar number of calves (at least one) from each treatment group.
+Five days prior to challenge, the calves were moved to another building, were commingled and randomly assigned to one of 10 pens so that each pen contained calves (four or five) from one shipment and a similar number of calves (at least one) from each treatment group.